khadijahW/Flash028/README.md

 ![University of Nevada, Las Vegas](https://freebiesupply.com/logos/unlv-logo/) I am a 🚀 tech enthusiast with interests in [Your Interests/Hobbies].
 Always eager to learn and explore new technologies.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile) or [Twitter](https://twitter.com/your-twitter-handle).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/feed/?trk=guest_homepage-basic_nav-header-signin)://www.linkedin.com/in/your-linkedin-profile).

 ## Projects